Bangor Theological Seminary

 The seminary had campuses in Bangor and Portland, Maine.
-Its primary mission was preparation for Christian ministry (now general theological education).
-Graduate programs have included the Master of Divinity (M.Div.), Master of Arts (MA) and Doctor of Ministry (D.Min.) degrees.
+Its primary mission was preparation for Christian ministry and providing a general theological education.
+Graduate programs included the Master of Divinity (M.Div.), Master of Arts (MA) and the Doctor of Ministry (D.Min.) degrees.
 The school was accredited by the Association of Theological Schools in the United States and Canada, New England Association of Schools and Colleges, and Maine Board of Education.
 Bangor Theological Seminary was an official Open and Affirming seminary.